lucasfreire01/chicago_crime/README.md

 | 271  | CRIMINAL SEXUAL ASSAULT   | ATTEMPT AGGRAVATED - HANDGUN| I          | Yes    |
 | 272  | CRIMINAL SEXUAL ASSAULT   | ATTEMPT AGGRAVATED - OTHER  | I          | Yes    |<br>

-How can you see the primary description in the dataset originally called primary type in IUCR there are some cases for example 041A and 041B it's the same crime but with secondary descriptions is different.
+How can you see the primary description in the dataset originally called primary type in IUCR There are some cases for example 041A and 041B it's the same crime but with secondary descriptions is different.

 **Description**<br>
-This description is the secondary description in the table up don't is necessary because we get the primary description in the dataset original the second description don't will be used because we have information more important in other columns.
+This description is the secondary description in the table up don't is necessary because we get the primary description in the dataset original The second description will be used because we have information more important in other columns.

 **Domestic**<br>
-We have a column called Local Description that reports some values (street, residence, other, Sidewalk) this column domestic is related to abuses, domestic violence and etc. We just know if is residence, street, and others because of this impact in the police efficacy.
+We have a column called Local Description that reports some values (street, residence, other, Sidewalk) This column is related to abuses, domestic violence and etc. We just know if is residence, street, and others because of this impact on the police efficacy.

 **Beat**<br>
 This column has the number of police vehicles the efficacy and the number of police vehicles don't relate.

 **District**<br>
 This column has the number of police districts we studying this column because there are some cities that have more police districts for each neighborhood or one police district for more than one neighborhood.
 In Chicago's case, there is just one police district for each neighborhood but has inconsistent values for example -121 does not exist in a district with this code we think is a specific place.
-We don't have information about these abnormal values but the dataset has a column called ward which have the district code right.
+We don't have information about these abnormal values but the dataset has a column called ward which has the district code right.

+**Community Area**<br>
+In the community where there was an incident, the focus is to use the neighborhood so the community we can't get because we have information better then.

+**FBI Code**<br>
+This FBI Code reports a system in the FBI with code mind the incidents.
+We get a column with the incidents so don't necessary this column

+**X Coordinate, Y Coordinate, Latitude, Longitude, Location**<br>
+We have the district in Chicago these columns aren't as useful as said before we have neighborhoods telling us the location.
+There is a specific in these columns the x, and y coordinates we don't need specific action but a region.